jaimejim/draft-coap-mud/draft-jimenez-mud-coap.md

 ~~~
 {: #arch-fig title='Current MUD Architecture' artwork-align="center"}

-MUD can be used to automatically permit the device to send and receive only the traffic it requires to perform its intended function.
+MUDs can be used to automatically permit the device to send and receive only the traffic it requires to perform its intended function.
 MUDs can also be used to paliate DDOS attacks, for example by prohibiting unauthorized traffic to and from IoT devices.
 Even if an IoT device becomes compromised, MUD prevents it from being used in any attack that would require the device to send traffic to an unauthorized destination.

 Overall a MUD is emitted as a URL using DHCP, LLDP or through 802.1X, then a Switch or Router will send the URI to some IoT Controlling Entity.
 That Entity will fetch the MUD file from a Server on the Internet over HTTP {{RFC8576}}.